-She brings to her consulting, training and coaching a practical, hands-on perspective gained from thirty years of business experience coupled with her artist’s sense of invention, play and design, and an amateur naturalist’s powers of observation.
+Linda’s focus is on teaching clients to develop the mindset, capacity, and presence to lead effective collaborations and bridge gaps between knowing what to do and being able to do it.
+The rich breadth and depth of our humanness, complex and entangled in its dynamic power is what forms the foundation of Linda’s work.
+She brings to her consulting, training and coaching a pragmatic, hands-on perspective gained from more than thirty years of business experience coupled with her artist’s sense of invention, play and design, and an amateur naturalist’s powers of observation.